 - For older children, rewards, praise and using a star chart can be really useful tools.

 For years I have been giving this advice and information to parents and never really understood the strong emotional attachment little people can develop for their beloved soothers.
-I dreaded the process of taking it from Luke, but in the end, the end of the road for ‘dodey’ was a lot less traumatic than I had envisioned.
-You can read about exactly what we did here.
+I dreaded the process of taking it from my eldest son, but in the end, the end of the road for ‘dodey’ was a lot less traumatic than I had envisioned.

 All I will say is, ripping off the plaster sooner rather than later is your best bet.
 Once it’s off don’t go trying to stick it back on!
 I see the long term implications of soother use daily in work and how it can effect children’s speech.
 As I say to parents, the sooner you get rid of the soother, the less likely you will be entering into a long term relationship with me or another speech and language therapist!